Workers World Party: Associated organizations

+In 2004, a youth group close to the WWP called Fight Imperialism Stand Together (FIST) was founded.
+The group's Web site was live as of 2024, but the latest newsletter available at that time was dated October 4, 2010, and the home page advertised a "forthcoming" event on 3 December 2011.

+Ideology

+The WWP describes itself as a party that has since its founding "supported the struggles of all oppressed peoples".
+It has recognized the right of nations to self-determination, including the nationally oppressed peoples inside the United States.
+It supports affirmative action as necessary in the fight for equality and it opposes all forms of racism and religious bigotry.

+The WWP and its affiliate Youth Against War and Fascism (YAWF) were known for their consistent defense of the Black Panthers, the Weather Underground, the Vietnam Veterans Against the War and the Puerto Rican Independence movement.

 North Korea

 The WWP has maintained a position of supporting the government of North Korea.
 Through its Vietnam-era front organization, the American Servicemen's Union (ASU), the party endorsed a 1971 statement of support for that government.
 The statement was read on North Korea's international radio station by visiting ASU delegate Andy Stapp.
-In 1994, Sam Marcy sent a letter to Kim Jong-il expressing his condolences on behalf of the WWP on the death of his father Kim Il-sung, calling him a great leader and comrade in the international communist movement.
+In 1994, Sam Marcy sent a letter to Kim Jong Il expressing his condolences on behalf of the WWP on the death of his father Kim Il Sung, calling him a great leader and comrade in the international communist movement.
 Its later front groups, IAC and formerly International A.N.S.W.E.R., have also demonstrated in support of North Korea.

 Iraq

-When the WWP was playing a role in organizing anti-war protests before the invasion of Iraq in 2003, many newspapers and TV shows attacked the WWP specifically for supporting the Iraqi dictator Saddam Hussein.
+When the WWP was playing a role in organizing anti-war protests before the invasion of Iraq in 2003, many newspapers and TV shows attacked the WWP for supporting Iraqi president Saddam Hussein.

 Belarus

 The WWP signalized support of Alexander Lukashenko during the Belarusian protests in 2020.
-They accused the protest movement of being "counterrevolutionary" and supported by the "fascist Maidan movement and the U.S. imperialism", while praising President Lukashenko for maintaining some socialist-oriented politics, rejection of privatization and keeping the Soviet state symbolic.
+They accused the protest movement of being "counterrevolutionary" and supported by the "fascist Maidan movement and the U.S. imperialism", while praising President Lukashenko for maintaining some socialist-oriented politics, "rejection of privatization" and keeping the Soviet state symbols.